user-docs/userdocs_clients/copy/userdocs_web/features.md

 # Features

-## Interactive Automation Authoring
+## Interactive Authoring

-Add steps to set the scene for, and collect screenshots of your application.
-Run steps individually, so you can step through your processes and ensure they execute properly.
-Run entire processes to ensure they execute completely in real time.
+Create processes to automatically collect screenshots from your application.
+Step through processes to debug them, or run them to ensure they execute completely in real time.
 Assemble your steps and processes into jobs, intended for execution in CI/CD and test your entire automated workflow before deploying.

 ## Automated Annotations